Sanjayy-m/Churn_prediction/README.md

 - Experiment with advanced machine learning techniques such as neural networks or ensemble methods.
 - Implement real-time prediction capabilities for proactive churn management.

-## License
-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

----

-Feel free to customize it further based on your specific project details and preferences.